andrewallred/flaceur/README.md

 # flaceur

 Node command line app to convert a folder of audio files to flac.
-Requires installation of ffmpeg.
+Local development requires installation of ffmpeg.

 ![flaceur](flaneur.jpg)